OpenFactorioServerManager/factorio-server-manager/docker/README.md

 ## Updating Factorio

-For now you can't update/downgrade the Factorio version from the UI.
+For now, you can't update/downgrade the Factorio version from the UI.

 You can however do this using docker images while sustaining your security settings and map/modfiles.